Huawei sees revenue dip 28%, pivots to tap green demand | ZDNet

-Huawei Technologies has reported a 28.56% dip in its revenue last year, marking its first-ever drop in annual sales that were hit by a sharp decline in its smartphone business.
+Huawei Technologies has reported a 28.56% dip in its revenue last year, which saw a sharp decline in its smartphone business.
 Embattled amidst ongoing US trade sanctions, the Chinese technology vendor is "readjusting" its business portfolio to tap digitalisation and carbon neutrality opportunities.

 Its 2021 revenue came in at 636.8 billion yuan ($100.01 billion), down from 891.4 billion yuan in 2020.
 Its net profits, however, climbed 75.9% to 113.7 billion ($17.86 billion), Huawei said Monday.
 Cash flow from operating activities grew to 59.7 billion yuan ($9.38 billion).